William Gowland

 University of Nottingham

 is from Catsfield, East Sussex.
-He is currently working for a firm in Shanghai and plans to develop and pursue the theme of his award winning project which questions our interpretation and perception of the image of “Landscape “ by traveling back to the UK overland via Mongolia, Kazakhstan, and Russia.
-Looking ahead to completing his RIBA Part 2 program in architecture, William plans to live and study in London, with the ultimate ambition of setting up his own architectural firm.
+He is currently working for a firm in Shanghai and plans to develop and pursue the theme of his award-winning project, which questions our interpretation and perception of the image of “landscape” by traveling back to the United Kingdom overland via Mongolia, Kazakhstan, and Russia.
+Looking ahead to completing his RIBA Part 2 program in architecture, Gowland plans to live and study in London, with the ultimate ambition of setting up his own architectural firm.